Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Introduction

 Generally, a \emph{region} will refer to a collection of elementary regions.
 A region that is composed of a pair of disjoint regions, labelled $A$ and $B$, is ascribed the tensor product Hilbert space $\Hilb[AB]=\Hilb[A] \otimes \Hilb[B]$.
 In contrast to the usual formalism, this applies regardless of whether $A$ and $B$ describe independent systems or the same system at two different times.
 Because of this, if an experiment involves a system that does persist through time, then a different label is given to each region it inhabits, e.g., the input and output spaces for a quantum channel are assigned different labels.

-As discussed in the introduction, we will make use of a conditional quantum state to achieve a unified description of the spatial and temporal scenarios.
-In fact, although we motivate our work by the distinction between spatial and temporal separation, we find that it is \emph{not} the spatio-temporal relation between the regions that is relevant for how they ought to be represented in our quantum generalization of probability theory.
+Although we have motivated our work by the distinction between spatial and temporal separation, in fact it is \emph{not} the spatio-temporal relation between the regions that is relevant for how they ought to be represented in our quantum generalization of probability theory.
 Rather, it is the \emph{causal} relation that holds between them which is important.

 More precisely, what is important is the distinction between two regions that are \emph{causally-related}, which is to say that one has a causal influence on the other (perhaps via intermediaries), and two regions that are \emph{acausally-related}, which is to say that neither has a causal influence on the other (although they may have a common cause or a common effect, or be connected via intermediaries to a common cause or a common effect).